-Appendix

-Description animal procedures
+Appendix Description animal procedures

-- This appendix should be enclosed with the project proposal for animal procedures. - A different appendix 'description animal procedures' should be enclosed for each type of animal procedure. - For more information, see our website (www.centralecommissiedierproeven.nl). - Or contact us by phone (0900-2800028).
+- This appendix should be enclosed with the project proposal for animal procedures. - A different appendix 'description animal procedures' should be enclosed for each type of animal procedure. - For more information on the project proposal, see the Guidelines to the project licence application form for animal procedures on our website (www.centralecommissiedierproeven.nl). - Or contact us by phone (0800-789 0789).